tobijegede/customer-attrition-ltv-modeling/README.md

 3. Develop a customer segmentation scheme including the identification of sleeping customers (those that are no longer active but have not cancelled their account).

-## Indiivdual Contribution to the Project
+## Individual Contribution to the Project

 The part of the analysis that I was in charge of was developing the attrition model and conducting some overall summary statistics for the dataset.